 To better organize conservation efforts and manage lands where invasive tegus occur, it is important to understand how this species is responding to the environment in non-native lands and identify factors that can contribute to the success and further establishment of tegu populations, allowing for better targeting of individuals for removal.
 In South Florida, individual tegus with higher body condition brumate earlier and longer than tegus in poorer body condition (Currylow et al. 2021); knowledge of these habits and the factors that influence tegu body condition can allow managers to better define an active season for trapping and removal of these individuals.
 It is also relevant to understand how well tegus are doing in the non-native lands comparing to populations from the native range as this can provide insights into how successful invaders tegus can be.
 However, there is a lack of knowledge regarding body condition in tegus across their native range.

 The primary objective of this study was to estimate tegu body condition in native (Argentina) and non-native (South Florida, US) populations to determine how well this species is doing in a novel environment compared to its native range, and to identify what biological (percent of fat, size class), temporal (year, Julian day), and environmental (rainfall, temperature, habitat) factors influence tegu body condition in South Florida.
-We expect that 1) body condition of tegus from the native range is higher than in non-native lands as they are more adapted to latter environmental conditions, 2) body condition of tegus captured in South Florida are highest before brumation and lowest during summer reproduction as a result of reproductive and brumation activities, 3) females have higher body condition than males (as high levels of energy allocation are needed for reproductive purposes) and that adults have higher body condition than juveniles (larger animals allocate more energy towards weight rather than length), and 4) temporal variables (e.g., temperature, rainfall) rather than fix variables (e.g., habitat type) will have strong effects on tegu’s body condition as it regulate food availability and prey intake.
+We expect that 1) body condition of tegus from the native range is higher than in non-native lands as they are more adapted to native range environmental conditions, 2) body condition of tegus captured in South Florida are highest before brumation and lowest during summer reproduction as a result of reproductive and brumation activities, 3) females have higher body condition than males (as high levels of energy allocation are needed for reproductive purposes) and that adults have higher body condition than juveniles (larger animals allocate more energy towards weight rather than length), and 4) temporal variables (e.g., temperature, rainfall) rather than fixed variables (e.g., habitat type) will have strong effects on tegu’s body condition as they regulate food availability and prey intake.

 Methods